ytyulkinaxway/axway-open-docs/content/en/docs/central/connected_agent_common_reference/traceability_usage.md

 1. Install Axway CLI and Axway Central CLI

-   * Install Axway CLI: `npm install -g axway`.
+   * Install Axway CLI: `npm install -g axway`
-   * Install Axway Central CLI: `axway pm install @axway/axway-central-cli`.
+   * Install Axway Central CLI: `axway pm install @axway/axway-central-cli`
    * Download and install OpenSSL, if not already present on the machine.
 This will help you generate a public/private key pair to secure the connection between Traceability Agent and Amplify platform.

       More information regarding the CLI installation is available [here](/docs/central/cli_central/cli_install/)

-2. Authorize your CLI to use the Amplify Central APIs: `axway auth login`.
+2. Authorize your CLI to use the Amplify Central APIs: `axway auth login`

-3. Install the Traceability Agent using Axway Central CLI: `axway central install agents`:
+3. Install the Traceability Agent using Axway Central CLI: `axway central install agents`

    * For usage tracking, only the Traceability Agent is required.
    * Answer ALL questions when prompted (environment / team / connectivity with Gateway).